Insights

 Only what allows the organization as a whole to learn leads to change.
 This requires commitment, a willingness to take risks and a good reason to leave the old harbor.
 All too often, change processes are initiated out of necessity.
 The market, digitalization, competition - exogenous factors as potential threats.
 However, from the employee's point of view, none of this has anything to do with them.

-It's worth going the extra mile in the search for your own identity.
+When searching for your own identity, it is worth going the extra mile.
 Not to achieve a rhetorical victory, but to gain the clarity that has been missing until now.
-Our claim "Clarity is Power" expresses this conviction.
+Our claim „Clarity is Power“ expresses this conviction.
 Because only those who know where they want to go can get there.
 Based on the words of Kurt Weidemann: Clarity leads to insight.
 Insight leads to attitude and style.
 Attitude and style enable conviction.

 4. images as an instrument of change

-"You are how you show yourself, and how you show yourself is how you are" - this quote from Otl Aicher succinctly sums up the interaction between form and content.
-At the same time, it refers to our holistic perception, which associates meaning on the basis of appearance (form) and connects the two at every moment.
+„You are how you show yourself, and how you show yourself is how you are“ - this quote from Otl Aicher succinctly sums up the interaction between form and content.
+At the same time, it refers to our holistic perception, which associates meaning with appearance (form) and connects the two at every moment.

-In addition to actions, it is images that become the central instrument of change.
-The design is cast far into the future as an anchor, in the form of a prototype, a new shape or a vision of the future, in order to make the new world comprehensible and tangible.
+Alongside actions, it is images that become the central instrument of change.
+The design is thrown far into the future as an anchor, in the form of a prototype, a new shape or a vision of the future, in order to make the new world comprehensible and tangible.
 Leading through visual form is much more effective than any argumentation.
 This is because it overcomes complexity and offers a connection on a higher level.
 This insight is too rarely used to its full potential.

 We experience it after every branding process, as soon as a new positioning finds expression in the form of a new image.
 It has a transformative effect on the company - both internally and externally.
-As a functional solution, as an insight model, as a projection for desirability, as a future perspective and identity-creating at the same time.
+As a functional solution, as a model of knowledge, as a projection for desirability, as a future perspective and identity-creating at the same time.

 5. from identity to identification